 Both programs are based on STEAM learning principles, and provide dynamic learning opportunities that engage children’s imaginations and curiosity about their surroundings.
-See both in action on MAF’s Architecture for Youth YouTube channel.
 Don’t forget to include MAF’s books from MAF’s Build Imagination Collection, which features more than 100 books for kids on architecture and the built environment:

 Let’s Use Our Imaginations!
 MAF’s Architecture: it’s Elementary! is a multi-disciplinary educational curriculum designed to introduce students from kindergarten through grade five to architecture and the built environment.
 Developed with input from Michigan educators, the curriculum provides kids with critical STEAM-related learning opportunities, through lessons and activities that engage their minds, bodies, and imaginations.